-The program provides awareness, education, and support for all women, from the time of a breast cancer diagnosis through survivorship.
-The Project H.E.R. team consists of a nurse navigator, a clinical social worker, MammaCare Specialists, and many volunteers who are breast cancer survivors.
+The program provides awareness, education, and support for all women, from the time of a breast-cancer diagnosis through survivorship.
+The Project H.E.R. team consists of a nurse navigator, MammaCare Specialists, and many volunteers who are breast-cancer survivors.

-If you have been diagnosed with breast cancer, one of your greatest resources is our Breast Health Nurse Navigator, Joann Stutzman, RN, BSN, OCN.
-She can help you coordinate the maze of health care resources, understand the disease and your treatment options.
+If you have been diagnosed with breast cancer, one of your greatest resources is our Breast Health Nurse Navigator, Kathy Nepper, RN, OCN.
+She can help you coordinate the maze of healthcare resources, understand the disease and your treatment options.
 She can answer your many questions about treatment methods, surgery, time frames and side effects.
 She will help you understand the various medical doctors you will meet.
 If surgery is required, she stays in touch with you before and after surgery.
 She is available to you and your family for as long as needed.

 Patients can contact our Project H.E.R. nurse directly or be referred by a health care professional.
 She works closely with all area physicians.
 Because it is not usually considered a medical emergency, you can take several weeks to sort through the information in order to make the right decision for you.
 Your physician will discuss the time frame and the Project H.E.R. nurse will help you understand your options.
 This includes the most accurate clinical information from books, qualified online sites and community programs.
 Through learning, you will regain a sense of control in your life and make informed decisions with your health care team.

-The mentors are guided by a licensed social worker and are trained to provide much needed support to breast cancer patients.
+The mentors are trained to provide much-needed support to breast-cancer patients.
 This peer support may be the most powerful therapy a woman with cancer initially receives.

 Our MammaCare introductory class lasts 90 minutes and is taught by registered nurses who are certified Mammacare specialists.
 You can choose added individual sessions with a personal learning system loaner for home practice and a one-on-one follow-up appointment with one of the instructors.
 Donations help support Project H.E.R., suggested contributions for the intro class is $20; the more advanced individualized session is $35.
 Scholarships, sponsorships, and group classes are available.